-I didn’t have the good fortune of reading Pat’s excellent Will it Fly? when I launched the course, but I validated my idea with the basic research as outlined by Pat here and launched my course in rapid timings as below.
+I didn’t have the good fortune of reading Pat’s excellent Will It Fly? when I launched the course, but I validated my idea with basic research and launched my course in rapid timings as below.

 - October 22: Discovered Pat and Ramit’s interview